indrode/meatspace/content/i/nanoc.md

 ---
-title: "Creating static sites with nanoc"
+title: Creating static sites with nanoc
 created_at: 07.11.2011
 kind: article
 ---

 #Creating static sites with nanoc

 Meatspace is a nanoc-powered static website that displays Markdown- and CodeRay-formatted content.
 The following is a quick tutorial and reference on the nanoc installation process and usage workflow.
+Nanoc is light-weight, flexible, and completely written in Ruby, which we all love.
+To find out more, check out [the nanoc website](http://nanoc.stoneship.org/).

 ##Install